Isleworth: Rail

-Isleworth has only one rail service.
-It consists of a loop branch line running off the minor main line service operated by South Western Railway between central London and Reading.
-On the down-service the loop begins at the Barnes junction, then travels through Chiswick and Brentford before entering Isleworth by crossing the River Brent just south of the A4 trunk road.
+Isleworth has two railway stations, one often considered on a north-east boundary.
+These are on a loop branch running off a main line operated by South Western Railway between central London and Reading.
+Heading "down", the loop begins at the Barnes junction, then travels through Chiswick and Brentford before entering Isleworth by crossing the River Brent just south of the A4 trunk road.
 Thereafter it serves the two stations of Syon Lane and Isleworth before leaving the town just north of the Woodlands estate and passing under Bridge Road.
 The service usually runs at fifteen-minute intervals.
-Following its next stop at Hounslow the loop re-enters the main line on the up-service shortly before the Whitton station.
+Following its next stop at Hounslow the loop, as to half of services re-enters the main line before Whitton station, as to the other half proceeds beyond Virginia Water via towns en route, to serve the Chertsey Branch/Loop culminating at Platform 1, Weybridge railway station where other platforms serve the South West Main Line.